What Is Mastering? | Audio Mastering Explained

 Sometimes the right answer is nothing.
 A mix that is already balanced, already translating, already at the right level does not need to be touched.
 Knowing when to leave it alone is part of the job.

 Deliverable assembly is the technical preparation for release.
 Different formats have different requirements, and they are not interchangeable.
 A master for streaming is not the same as a master for vinyl, CD, or high-resolution digital.
 Each format places specific demands on level, frequency content, sequencing, and file structure.
 This work includes properly formatted files, embedded metadata, ISRC codes, track markers, PQ information, sample rate conversion, dithering, and compliance verification.
 It is not creative work.
 It is critical work.
 A technically flawed deliverable can undo everything that came before it.
-That is what labels learn the hard way when something goes wrong at the distributor.

 Streaming platforms normalize loudness.
 The number on the meter is only part of the story.